So I’ve got less than six months to put this wedding together, Find a ceremony and reception venue, was number one on my list of things to do.

 First, we had to determine in what town we wanted to get married.
 We knew we wanted to get married in NC (remember my list of favorite things?), and we quickly decided to stick to the city of Greensboro (where we both live) or the surrounding area.
 Geoff has lived here all of his life, but I am not from Greensboro originally, my family lives about 2 hours farther east.
 I briefly considered getting married back home, but I thought it would be too much of a hassle to try and plan a wedding from two hours away.
 I would have to do a lot of traveling to meet vendors, visit venues, etc. And with gas getting so expensive, it just didn’t seem very budget savvy.

-I have always wanted to get married in a church.
+I have always wanted to get married in a chapel.
 I imagined walking down the aisle in my big white dress on the arm of my dad.
 Making my way toward my future husband as the music fills the sanctuary and the sun shines through the windows and the birds sing.
 (Ok, the birds don’t have to sing, but everything else is how I pictured it!)

 Being in the Bible belt, you wouldn’t think it would be that difficult, would you?
 But I’ve been a little particular about the kind of church I want to get married in.
 First and foremost, I want a center aisle to walk down.
 I don’t know why this is such a big deal to me, but I am unmoving on this point.
 Second, I want a church that is pretty on the inside and the outside.
 I know it’s superficial, but I love those old brick churches with the tall steeples and the big front porch with the pillars.
 I definitely want to take a group shot of all the guests that are at the wedding and I think doing that on the front steps of the church would be perfect!